TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 We need focus.
 If running in one of the big clouds, all the foundation components exist in a prefab way.
 Consider those first.

 Similarly, at the basement level, one can spend a lot of time building an observability platform.
 But there are various SaaS solutions or solutions provided by the cloud provider.
 Likewise for security.
 If prefab components don't satisfy a requirement, carefully review those requirements.
-Are we sure the proposed simple solution is not 'good enough'?
+Are we sure the proposed simpler solution is not 'good enough'?
+Can we settle with something simple now with the option to improve later?

 When running on edge, focusing on the operating system and networking is essential: One needs the ability to safely update the remote device without breaking networking and locking one self out.
 On the other hand, when running in the cloud, favor the solutions provided by the cloud vendor and leave it at that.

 When running on premise, one probably needs a performant storage solution and backup solution for stateful workloads.
-But when running the cloud, one does not _need_ to DIY databases in Kubernetes.
+But when running in the cloud, one does not _need_ to DIY databases in Kubernetes.
 Consider a managed database, providing all the sizing options and point-in-time recovery you need.
 Use S3-compatible object storage for storing files.
-Use a SaaS for observability.
-Doing so allows storage requirements to be minimal, allowing things to stay simple.
+Use a SaaS for observability, avoiding the need to store all those logs, metrics and traces.
+Doing so allows storage requirements to be minimal, allowing our set-up to stay simple.

 ## Complexity budget